Mandan pulls Fortnite and esports from spring activity offerings

 "Our primary commitment is to provide a safe, fun and healthy atmosphere for students to compete for their schools," Mattei said.
 "We understand the sensitivity surrounding what is deemed appropriate for a school setting."

-Fortnite, a fast-paced, cartoonish-looking video game based around gun and weapon combat to remain the last player standing, is a popular first-person shooter, especially among young players.
+Fortnite, a fast-paced, cartoonish-looking video game based around gun and weapon combat to remain the last player standing, is a popular shooter game, especially among young players.

-A partnership between PlayVS, which bills itself as committed to an education-based esports experience, and the National Federation of State High School Associations, in which North Dakota is an active member, is in jeopardy because of the addition of Fortnite and other first-person shooters, Rerick said.
+A partnership between PlayVS, which bills itself as committed to an education-based esports experience, and the National Federation of State High School Associations, in which North Dakota is an active member, is in jeopardy because of the addition of Fortnite and other shooter games, Rerick said.

-The two organizations are engaged in talks regarding first-person shooters, and whether North Dakota will sanction esports next year hinges largely on those discussions, according to Rerick.
+The two organizations are engaged in talks regarding shooter games, and whether North Dakota will sanction esports next year hinges largely on those discussions, according to Rerick.

-"Fortnite is obviously simulated cartoon violence, but it's still a first-person shooter," he said.

 Students will play Fortnite regardless of whether it's offered as a school activity, but schools don't "need to condone that any more than we would condone the 14-year-olds at home vaping," Rerick said.
 "We have to be very, very careful on who we align our philosophy with."